 In my Insurance Law class at the University of Baltimore last week, somehow the topic of the bar application came up.
 One student complained about how detailed and arduous the application process is to complete.
-I mused that I didn’t know why they make you jump though all of these hoops when they let just about every non-felon in anyway.
+I mused that I didn’t know why they make you jump through these hoops when they let just about every non-felon in, anyway.

 I was dead wrong.
 The Maryland Court of Appeals ruled last week in a 23 page opinion that a bar applicant, never accused of any crime, was unfit to practice law for two reasons: (1) bad credit history that the applicant lied about, and (2) an inappropriate relationship with a 15-year-old girl.